-Safety Note: pulleys should be used under adult supervision, because anything involving ropes creates a possible strangulation risk.
+Safety Note: pulleys should always be used under adult supervision, because anything involving ropes creates a possible strangulation risk.

 For pulleys, you could use utility pulleys like these, or these Rocari pulleys, with 1/4 or 3/8 inch nylon rope.
 You’ll need 20 – 25 feet of rope for a fixed pulley system.
 More for more complex systems.

-You can attach a flag to the rope and use the pulley to raise it.
-Or attach a sheet and raise it up then stretch it out to form the wall of a fort.
+Other uses: attach a sheet and raise it up then stretch it out to form the wall of a fort.
 You can raise a bucket full of water that you’ve punched some holes in, and it’s a sprinkler!
 You can set up a bucket at the bottom of your stairs where as the day goes on things that need to go back upstairs get tucked in it, and then when someone goes upstairs, they haul the bucket up and unload it.

 Here are pictures from some fun posts about how parents added fixed pulley play to their backyards for hours of fun for their kids: https://innovationkidslab.com/backyard-pulley-engineering-kids/; http://happyhooligans.ca/a-bucket-and-a-rope/; and http://littlebinsforlittlehands.com/homemade-outdoor-pulley-play-idea-simple-machines/ One of the authors points out that even though it doesn’t really “accomplish” anything to fill a bucket and raise it up in the air, and even though it’s the same every time, kids will do it over and over and over.